Australian Securities & Investments Commission (ASIC) page with information about Australian Company numbers and where they must appear.

-The MoneySamrt income tax calculator calculates how much tax you will pay on your employment income this year.
-You can also find out your marginal tax rate.
+Calculates how much tax you will pay on your employment income this year and your marginal tax rate.

-Discover financial guidance especially written for Aboriginal and Torres Strait Islander people.
-Information includes budgeting and saving, borrowing money, mobile phones, superannuation, scams and warnings, Wills etc.
+Provides financial guidance especially written for Aboriginal and Torres Strait Islander people.
+Includes budgeting and saving, borrowing money, mobile phones, superannuation, scams and warnings, wills and more.